statamic/v2-docs/content/collections/docs/assets.md

 <img src="/assets/vacations/italy/colosseum.jpg" />
 ```

-Of course, if your YAML contains a string instead of an array, or you'd like to target a specific item in the array, you can do that too:
+If your YAML contains a string instead of an array, or you'd like to target a specific item in the array, you can do that too:

 ``` .language-yaml
 photo: /assets/jerky.jpg